showkeyjar/nation/Constitution.md

   ### why?

   because unified service is good for human society progress, and monopoly hinders progress, we can use state apparatus to avoid it.
+In the case of monopoly, unnecessary new competition leads to waste of human resources.

-  ### but how to protect the creative spirit?
+  ### how to protect the creative spirit?

   the repricing technology not only has cost, but also has profit, the nation can decide proportion of allocation to creator.